uqbar-project/wollok-ts/README.md

 ### File Description
 [[TODO]]: Describe what is each file

+- src/model.ts: It has all the type declarations of the nodes in each stage.
+- src/parser.ts: Parsing stage functions.
+- src/filler.ts: Filling stage functions.
+- src/log.ts and src/cache.ts: logging and optimization.
+- src/tools.ts: Utils for managing the tree structure.

 ### Dependencies
 [[TODO]]: Describe what we are usinng, give links, and explain what docs to read based on what you will be touching.